alexdln/nimpl-cache/packages/cache-redis/README.md

 On cache miss in-memory, the handler fetches from Redis and populates the local LRU cache.

 All cache entries have auto-delete configuration and are removed automatically when they expire.
 This optimizes memory usage by ensuring stale data is cleaned up and helps prioritize frequently accessed data in both layers.

+> **Note**: Next.js has additional caching layers beyond the cache handler.
+If the cache handler returns `undefined` (cache miss), Next.js will attempt to read the result from its internal caching solutions and run background revalidation.

 ## Installation